• Skip to main content

 Kadhi or Kadhi Pakora is a tantalising flavoursome North Indian curry recipe made with yogurt, chickpea flour (besan), ginger and few spices.
 It is vegetarian, gluten free and can be served with roti or steamed rice.

 The main ingredients of kadhi is besan, known as chickpea flour or gram flour in english and yogurt, also known as curd in Indian homes.
-The word ‘pakora‘ means fritters in english and is added in the curry for bite and texture.
+The word ‘pakora‘ means fritters in english and is added in the curry to make it more filling and added texture.
 They are made also made using chickpeas flour.

 Kadhi Pakora can be served with both roti or chawal (rice) but my favourite combo will always be ‘kadhi chawal’.
 A hot steaming bowl of kadhi chawal with some tadka (tempering) on top, makes for an absolute soulful comfy meal any day.